telerik/xaml-docs/controls/radrichtextbox/features/shapes/shapes.md

      ![Adjust shape in Telerik RadRichTextBox for WPF](images/RadRichTextBox_Shapes_03.gif)

-> Shapes containing text are not supported in the current version.

 ## Inserting Shapes in Code

 The InsertShape() method of [RadDocumentEditor]({%slug radrichtextbox-features-raddocumenteditor%}) enables you to insert a shape object at the current caret position.
 The method accepts the shape type and the initial shape size values as parameters.